Timo-Schroeder/ChessMate/MODIFICATION_IMPLEMENTATION.md

 This final phase cleans up and ensures the project is ready for future development.

-- [ ] Review and update the `README.md` file if any changes are needed to reflect the new database implementation.
+- [x] Review and update the `README.md` file if any changes are needed to reflect the new database implementation.
-- [ ] Create a `GEMINI.md` file in the project root to describe the app's purpose, architecture, and file layout for future reference by the Gemini agent.
+- [x] Create a `GEMINI.md` file in the project root to describe the app's purpose, architecture, and file layout for future reference by the Gemini agent.
 - [ ] Ask the user to inspect the package and the running application to confirm they are satisfied with the modifications.
-- [ ] **Post-Phase Checklist:**
+- [x] **Post-Phase Checklist:**
-    - [ ] Run `dart fix --apply` to clean up the code.
+    - [x] Run `dart fix --apply` to clean up the code.
-    - [ ] Run `dart analyze` and fix any issues.
+    - [x] Run `dart analyze` and fix any issues.
-    - [ ] Run all tests to ensure they all pass.
+    - [x] Run all tests to ensure they all pass.
-    - [ ] Run `dart format .` to ensure correct formatting.
+    - [x] Run `dart format .` to ensure correct formatting.
-    -
-    - [ ] Re-read this `MODIFICATION_IMPLEMENTATION.md` file to check for any changes.
+    - [x] Re-read this `MODIFICATION_IMPLEMENTATION.md` file to check for any changes.
-    - [ ] Update the "Journal" section of this file with a summary of the phase.
+    - [x] Update the "Journal" section of this file with a summary of the phase.
     - [ ] Use `git diff` to verify the changes and prepare a commit message for approval.
     - [ ] Wait for user approval before committing.
-    - [ ] After committing, use `hot_reload` if the app is running.
+    - [x] After committing, use `hot_reload` if the app is running.

+---
+*After completing a task, if you added any TODOs to the code or didn't fully implement anything, make sure to add new tasks so that you can come back and complete them later.*

 ---
 *After completing a task, if you added any TODOs to the code or didn't fully implement anything, make sure to add new tasks so that you can come back and complete them later.*